23 Things Grammarly Can and Can’t Do in 2025 (an FAQ)

 When I tested both versions of Grammarly against MS Editor, Grammarly found several errors that MS Editor overlooked, and Grammarly Premium, not surprisingly, detected many errors that Grammarly missed.

 The document I used for the test was 225 words long.
-Throughout the writing, I included a variety of mistakes pertaining to grammar, punctuation, spelling, capitalization, and more.
+Throughout the writing, I included various mistakes pertaining to grammar, punctuation, spelling, capitalization, and more.
 The text contained a total of 24 errors.

 You can go here if you’d like to see the exact breakdown of the mistakes, the errors detected by each software, and a discussion of the test results.